Tadesse-Lab/SAM-Raman-Diagnostics/README.md

 # Sharpness-Aware Minimization (SAM) Improves Classification Accuracy of Bacterial Raman Spectral Data Enabling Portable Diagnostics

-This repository (currently a work in progress) will contain modules and instructions for replicating and extending experiments featured in our paper.
+This repository contains modules and instructions for replicating and extending experiments featured in our paper.

 ## Setup Repository and Requirements
 Clone repository